Can't Wait All Night

-Can't Wait All Night is the sixth solo studio album by American pop and country singer Juice Newton, released by RCA Records in 1984.
-The album was produced by Richard Landis and is Newton's last studio album to chart on the Billboard 200, reaching #128.
+Can't Wait All Night is the sixth studio album by American pop and country singer Juice Newton, released by RCA Records in 1984.
+The album was produced by Richard Landis and is Newton's last studio album to chart on the Billboard 200, reaching No. 128.

 Overview

-Can't Wait All Night marked the end of Newton's run on the pop charts, as it contains her last two songs to date to chart on the Billboard Hot 100: "A Little Love", which peaked at #44, and the edgy Bryan Adams-written and produced title track, which peaked at #66.
+Can't Wait All Night marked the end of Newton's run on the pop charts, as it contains her last two songs to date to chart on the Billboard Hot 100: "A Little Love", which peaked at No. 44, and the edgy Bryan Adams-written and produced title track, which peaked at No. 66.
 Both songs were aided by popular music videos.
-The former is also Newton's most recent Top 10 hit on the Adult Contemporary chart, peaking at #7.
+The former is also Newton's most recent Top 10 hit on the Adult Contemporary chart, peaking at No. 7.
 Her next album, Old Flame, would mark Newton's return full-force to the country music charts.

 The album was re-issued on CD by Wounded Bird in 2007.